Meshia13/social_links/README.md

 ### Continued development

-I plan to continue working on understanding the fundamentals of css.
+I plan on continuing working on understanding the fundamentals of css.

 ## Author